 With a Club Lloyds account, the first £50 you are overdrawn will not cost you anything.
 Above that, the current interest rate (November 2020) is 29.9% APR.
-Although it’s more competitive compared to other accounts, it’s certainly still an expensive way of borrowing.
+Although it’s more competitive than other accounts, it’s still an expensive way of borrowing.

 If you owe £500 over 60 days, it will cost you £17.98 in interest.

 Each year, you’re entitled to a lifestyle benefit.
-Lloyds will send you an email and you will have a month to select which benefit you want to choose.
+Lloyds will send you an email and you will have a month to select which benefit you want.
 You can choose between:

 Digital movie rentals

-Gain access to 12 free digital move rentals from Rakuten TV.
-There are over 4,000 movies to choose from, which can be accessed through a Smart TV, online or any other Rakuten TV compatible device.
+Gain access to 12 free digital movie rentals from Rakuten TV.
+There are over 4,000 movies to choose from, which can be accessed through a Smart TV, online or any other Rakuten TV-compatible device.

 How to use Club Lloyds cinema tickets

 Vue tickets can be redeemed online at www.myvue.com by entering the 16-digit code at the point of booking under ‘Enter Code’.
 If you are booking more than one ticket, you will need to enter a separate voucher code for each one.
 You can also redeem your cinema ticket vouchers at the box office.

 You can also redeem them at the cinema by taking your printed tickets or showing a copy of the pdf you were sent by email from your phone.

 For Odeon tickets, the process is almost the same, except that the codes are 9-digits long and can be redeemed at www.odeon.co.uk